AyuPatidar/google-sheets-api-demo/README.md

 # Google Spreadsheets Api Demo

-This demo app demonstrates how to integrate the Google Sheets API into your application to perform insert operations on a spreadsheet without requiring client-side authentication and authorization.
-The focus of this implementation is to enable server-to-server communication, allowing insert operations to be executed without the user's awareness.
+This demo app demonstrates how to integrate the Google Sheets API into your application to perform insert and read operations on a spreadsheet without requiring client-side authentication and authorization.
+The focus of this implementation is to enable server-to-server communication at the start of every hour, allowing insert operations to be executed without the user's awareness.

 ## 🔗 Links